T-Mobile Shows Virginia Love With $50,000 Donation To Nonprofit Organizations

+As part of the Un-carrier's Difference Maker Award, T-Mobile employees in Virginia chose charities across the state to support, reaffirming the company's commitment to making a real difference in local communities.

-(MENAFN- 3BL) BELLEVUE, Wash., November 14, 2023 /3BL/ - T-Mobile (NASDAQ: TMUS) today announced a donation totaling $50,000 to five Virginia nonprofit organizations that are making a difference in their communities.
+BELLEVUE, Wash.–(BUSINESS WIRE)–T-Mobile (NASDAQ: TMUS) today announced a donation totaling $50,000 to five Virginia nonprofit organizations that are making a difference in their communities.
 The organizations - Blue Ridge Area Food Bank , Children's Hospital Foundation of Richmond at VCU , H.E.R. – Help and Emergency Response , The Fatherhood Foundation of Virginia, and the United Service Organization (USO) - each received a $10,000 donation.
 In a show of hands-on support, local T-Mobile employees participated in check presentations and a day of service at each of the organizations.
 T-Mobile employees in Virginia had the opportunity to select the organizations as part of the company's Difference Maker Award - a quarterly recognition program launched earlier this year to recognize top-ranked business performance areas across the company.

 “T-Mobile is thrilled to contribute to these remarkable nonprofits as we recognize our Virginia employees' achievements,” said Jon Freier, President, T-Mobile Consumer Group.“These teammates have demonstrated their commitment to making a meaningful impact through the Difference Maker Award, and these donations represent our dedication to building stronger and more vibrant communities throughout the state.”